Setting a Date

 We encourage you to avoid holiday weekends such as Memorial Day, July 4th, Labor Day and Thanksgiving.
 We encourage you to remember that legal holiday weekends throughout the year often provide families and individuals with their only time to enjoy a break from their work schedule without fulfilling other social obligations.

-Step 4: Pay the Wedding Fee
+Step 4: Pay the Suggested Wedding Contribution

 The church will provide altar servers for your wedding.
 We encourage you to make a small offering to the servers ($10 - $15 for each server.)